widdowquinn/Teaching-2015-03-17-UoD_compgenvis/exercises/i-ADHoRe/ex10a_i-ADHoRe.md

 # 1. Running i-ADHoRe

-In this activity, you will employ `i-ADHoRe` to identify genomic collinearity and synteny in the two *Pectobacterium* and *Erwinia* genomes that were used in the earlier exercises.
+In this activity, you will employ `i-ADHoRe` to identify genomic collinearity and synteny in the two *Pectobacterium* and *Erwinia* genomes that were used in earlier exercises.

 ## Generating the input files

 `i-ADHore` uses a configuration (`.ini`) file to describe program settings.
-This may be unfamiliar to you, but the approach has the advantages that settings are saved and recoverable/reusable, which is not always true for GUIs, or when parameters are set at the command-line.
-This is helpful for reproducible research.
-This configuration file needs to be generated.
+This may be an unfamiliar approach to you, but it has advantages, such that settings are saved and recoverable and reusable, enabling *reproducibility* in science.
+This is not always true for GUIs, or when parameters are set at the command-line.
+This `.ini` configuration file needs to be generated.

 `i-ADHoRe` also requires a set of `.lst` files containing lists of genes, one file per genome, with strands indicated in the format: